has taught English and creative writing at Hendrix since 1993. She also directs the Hendrix-Murphy Foundation Programs in Literature and Language.

 The Wheel of Light

-was released in spring 2015 as part of the New Poets Series of BrickHouse Books.
-She has won numerous awards for her writing, including the 2014 Laman Library Writers Fellowship, two Pushcart nominations, Arkansas's Porter Prize for Literary Excellence, and the Short Story Award of Louisiana Life magazine.
+was published in 2015 as part of the New Poets Series of BrickHouse Books.
+She has won numerous awards for her writing, including the Meringoff Poetry Prize, a Laman Library Writers Fellowship, the Porter Prize for Literary Excellence, and four Pushcart nominations.
 Her novels

 The Errand of the Eye

 were published in 1988 and 1990 by August House Publishers, and her children's picture book,